Metrics Evolution Reports

 Important

-The unit type of the values obtained from the represented metrics (%, ms, KB/s…), shall be indicated on the Y axis of the graph, next to the title of the graph and inside the cell for the minimum (MIN) and maximum (MAX) value, provided that:
+The type of unit of the values obtained from the metrics represented (%, ms, KB/s…), will be indicated on the Y axis of the graph, always and when:

 1. The unit is already specified from the source metric storage DB.
 Otherwise, the magnitude in which the values are modelled and displayed shall not be shown.